-- (1) The Governor acting on the advice of Cabinet shall by order appoint at least one scientific laboratory, in Montserrat or abroad, as a designated scientific laboratory for the purposes of this Act. - (2) A certificate signed by the person in charge of a designated scientific laboratory appointed under subsection (1), stating that an object or substance has been analysed or examined and stating the results of the analysis or examination, is admissible in any proceeding under this Act as sufficient evidence of the matters in the certificate and of the correctness of the results of the analysis or examination.

-- (3) A certificate shall not be admitted into evidence under subsection (2) in any proceedings for an offence under this Act unless the opposing party to the action has been given a copy of the certificate together with reasonable notice of the intention to produce the certificate as evidence in the proceedings. - (4) In any proceedings for an offence under this Act, the defendant cannot adduce evidence in rebuttal of a certificate issued by a designated scientific laboratory in relation to a matter of which the certificate is evidence unless, within fourteen days after a copy of the certificate being given to the defendant in accordance with subsection (3), or such further time as the court may allow, the defendant gives to the prosecutor notice in writing of the intention to adduce the rebuttal evidence.
+- 79. (1) The Governor acting on the advice of Cabinet shall by order appoint at least one scientific laboratory, in Montserrat or abroad, as a designated scientific laboratory for the purposes of this Act and the Trade in Endangered Species Act. - (2) A certificate signed by the person in charge of a designated scientific laboratory appointed under subsection (1), stating that an object specimen, or substance has been analysed or examined and stating the results of the analysis or examination, is admissible in any proceeding under this Act and the Trade in Endangered Species Act as sufficient evidence of the matters in the certificate and of the correctness of the results of the analysis or examination.
+(Amended by Act 5 of 2017) - (3) A certificate shall not be admitted into evidence under subsection (2) in any proceedings for an offence under this Act and the Trade in Endangered Species Act unless the opposing party to the action has been given a copy of the certificate together with reasonable notice of the intention to produce the certificate as evidence in the proceedings. - (4) In any proceedings for an offence under this Act and the Trade in Endangered Species Act, the defendant cannot adduce evidence in rebuttal of a certificate issued by a designated scientific laboratory in relation to a matter of which the certificate is evidence unless, within fourteen days after a copy of the certificate being given to the defendant in accordance with subsection (3), or such further time as the court may allow, the defendant gives to the prosecutor notice in writing of the intention to adduce the rebuttal evidence.